objcio/articles/2015-02-09-gpu-machine-vision.md

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-Sketch.png" style="width:240px" alt="Sketch filtered image"/>

 So how are these edges calculated?
 The first step in this process is a reduction of a color image to a luminance (grayscale) image.
-Janie Clayton explains how this is calculated in a fragment shader within her article (link to Janie's article), but basically the red, green, and blue components of each pixel are weighted and summed to arrive at a single value for how bright that pixel is.
+Janie Clayton explains how this is calculated in a fragment shader within [her article](TODO: link to Janie's article), but basically the red, green, and blue components of each pixel are weighted and summed to arrive at a single value for how bright that pixel is.

 Some video sources and cameras provide YUV-format images, rather than RGB.
 The YUV color format splits luminance information (Y) from chrominance (UV), so for inputs like that a color conversion step can be avoided.
 The luminance part of the image can be used directly.